The Big C

 As former NCI Assistant Director Otis Brawley, M.D., explained to U.S. News & World Report in 2018, some cancer screenings – such as pap smears to detect cervical cancer – were uncomfortable to discuss, much less undergo, prior to the 1960s.
 But when President Richard Nixon signed the National Cancer Act of 1971 and the nation began to invest more resources in the study and treatment of cancer, it “really started putting momentum into cancer, and people started saying it more and more,” Brawley said.

-This robust federal commitment to cancer research that created the O’Neal Comprehensive Cancer Center at UAB was, at least in part, powered by a renewed public zeal for studying, treating and diagnosing cancer, similar to the grassroots movement in Alabama to build the state’s first cancer research hospital back in the 1960s and 1970s.
+This robust federal commitment to cancer research that created the UAB O’Neal Comprehensive Cancer Center was, at least in part, powered by a renewed public zeal for studying, treating and diagnosing cancer, similar to the grassroots movement in Alabama to build the state’s first cancer research hospital back in the 1960s and 1970s.

 “When I started at the Cancer Center in September 1969, usually if surgery and radiation didn’t take care of a patient’s cancer, they used chemotherapy as a last resort,” Kemp said.
 “We had four drugs that I can remember, and that was kind of it.”